CarsonTSmith/Grackle/README.md

 After the project is built the resulting binary executable can be found in /Grackle/bin

-Then you can start the server.
+Then you can start the server by running the executable.
 By default it will listen on port 42125.